AlDanial/cloc/README.md

 * * *
 cloc counts blank lines, comment lines, and physical lines of source code in many programming languages.

-Originally hosted at http://cloc.sourceforge.net/, cloc began the transition to github in September 2015.
+Hosted at http://cloc.sourceforge.net/ since August 2006, cloc began the transition to github in September 2015.

 *   [Overview](#Overview)